MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 Furthermore, states and transitions with extension points for their bodies (`SCSBody` and `SCTBody`) are provided.

- ## Hierarchical states
+ ## Hierarchical States
- This project provides two language components for hierarchical states: `SCStateHierarchy` and `SCStateInvariants`.
-The language component `SCStateHierarchy` is based on the `SCBasis` language component and adds a state body variant that allows nested state elements, i.e., states and transitions.
+ This project provides the language component `SCStateHierarchy` for _hierarchical states_.
+ It is based on the `SCBasis` language component and adds a state body variant that allows nested state elements, e.g., states and transitions.
- The second language component `SCStateInvariants` extends `SCStateHierarchy` and additionally provides invariants within states.
-The [second syntax example](#example2) contains an hierachical state `EngineRunning` which has two substates `Parking` and `Driving` and an invariant `[!fuelIsEmpty]`.
+ The [second syntax example](#example2) contains an hierarchical state `EngineRunning` which has two substates `Parking` and `Driving`.

  ## Actions
+Two grammars provide the syntax for actions: `SCActions` and `SCDoActions`.
+The former provides _entry_ and _exit actions_.
+The latter builds upon the `SCActions` grammar and additionally provides _do activities_.
+The [second syntax example](#example2) contains a state `EngineRunning` which has an `entry` and an `exit` action.
+The syntax for do activities is quite similar but uses the keyword `do`, example: `do / {update();}`

  ## Transitions
+This project also offers two variants of transitions realized by the two grammars `Transitions4Modelling`  and `Transitions4Code`.
+The "simpler" variant is offered by `Transitions4Code`, where transitions consist of precondition, an event and an action, each of which is optional.
+Transitions4Modelling offers a more sophisticated variant of transitions, which are suitable for specification and can additionally have a postcondition.
+The language component `Transitions4Modelling` thus extends `Transitions4Code`.

+ ## Invariants
+Invariants are provided by the language component `SCStateInvariants`.
+The [second syntax example](#example2) contains a state `EngineRunning` which has an invariant `[!fuelIsEmpty]`.

 ## Symboltable